Rabinnnn/land_use_change_analysis/README.md

     * Generates a visualization map where changed areas are colored according to their *final* simplified category (in the second image).
     * Includes a color legend for the segmentation change map.
 * **Two Analysis Options:** Select between Basic and Advanced analysis using distinct buttons on the same form.
-* **Model Loading:** The large deep learning model for the Advanced analysis is loaded once per process when the application starts, improving efficiency in production environments.
+* **Model Loading:** The large deep learning model (`nvidia/segformer-b3-finetuned-ade-512-512`) for the Advanced analysis is loaded once per process when the application starts, improving efficiency in production environments.
 * **Error Handling:** Basic error messages are displayed to the user, and detailed errors are logged on the server side.
+Other server-side errors like 404 and 500 have customized pages.

 ## Prerequisites